 Finally, due to the colinearity nature of signatures, pure mathematical optimization might lead algorithms to select wrong signatures that are highly correlated with truly active ones.
 To overcome this problem, LIBRA allows researchers to incorporate domain knowledge to guide signature identification.
 This knowledge input could be cancer-type specific signatures or patient clinical information (e.g., smoking history or chemotherapy).
 We showcased the performance of LIBRA on real cancer datasets.
 Although we lack the ground truth of the operative mutational signatures in tumors, we have several reasonable beliefs about the signature solution.
 LIBRA produced signature solutions that are biologically interpretable, properly align with our current knowledge about mutational signatures, and well distinguish cancer types and histological subtypes.

 Due to the highly interdisciplinary nature of cancer signature research, identifying signatures in cancer samples is a challenging task.
 In this work, we introduced LIBRA, which exploits constraints in signature identifying and provides a robust framework to achieve biologically sound solutions.
 It jointly optimized a sampling process with an L1 regularized signature fitting.
 Additionally, LIBRA is also able to empower researchers to use and integrate their biological knowledge and expertise into the model.

+Figure 1: a schematic graph showing the mixture model of mutational processes and signatures

+Figure 2: A) contour plot of the penalty function of multinomial sampling function (optimum at p1) and the least square of signature fitting (optimum at p2).
+LIBRA tries to infer p by jointly optimizing both penalties (red contour lines, optimum at p)

+B) As mutation number increases, the inferred p gets closer to the sampling MLE rather than the linear fitting as the variance due to sampling is smaller.
+C) MSE of LIBRA and just using the point MLE to fit the signatures.
+Low mutation counts profiles benefit from LIBRA the most.

+Figure 3: A) Boxplots of MSE on simulated datasets.
+Red: LIBRA, grey: deconstructSigs.

+B) MSE on simulated datasets, showing tuning the penalty weights using the prior knowledge improves performance.
+Penalty weights used: red, 0.5; yellow, 0.2; green, 0.1.

+C) Support recovery on simulated datasets, showing tuning the penalty weights using the prior knowledge improves performance.
+Penalty weights used: red, 0.5; yellow, 0.2; green, 0.1.

+Figure 4: A) Samples signature assignment for 35 WGS pRCC.
+Bar plots showing the fractions of mutation signature assignment for each sample using LIBRA, LIBRA without prior knowledge and deconstructSigs.
+B) Dot chart showing the mean fraction of mutation signatures in each sample.
+Signatures contribute less than 0.05 are not shown here.

+Figure 5: A) Signature assignment for 182 WES ESCA samples.
+Bar plots showing the fractions of mutation signature assignment for each sample using LIBRA and deconstructSigs.
+B) Dot chart showing the mean fraction of mutation signatures in each sample, grouped by two tools and histological subtypes (adenocarcinoma/squamous).
+Signatures contribute less than 0.05 are not shown here.

+Figure 6: Mean fractions of signatures contribution of each sample in 33 cancer types.
+Only 26 types with previously known signature distribution are shown in LIBRA with prior knowledge.

+Figure 7: A) Running time of LIBRA and deconstructSigs at different total mutations numbers.
+B) Running time of LIBRA at different numbers of signatures (downsampled)